-The Greenville Entertainment Series started as a nonprofit over 70 years ago by a group of passionate community members.
+The Greenville Entertainment Series started as a nonprofit more than 75 years ago by a group of passionate community members.
 While the people may have changed, our passion and goal has stayed true - to bring affordable and quality entertainment to the Greenville and Hunt County Community.

 The mission of Greenville Entertainment Series is to foster the appreciation of live stage performance for all generations by establishing Greenville as a cultural center for live stage performance.